emqx/emqx-docs/en_US/advanced/cli.md

 ## pem_cache command

 The `pem_cache` command is used to clear the cache of all PEM certificates.
-For example, after replacing the SSL listener's certificate file, you can use this command to make the new certificate file take effect instead of restarting EMQX's SSL listener.
+For example, after some new trusted certificates are added to `cacertfile` or server certificate `certfile` renewal for SSL listeners, you can use this command to make the new certificate file take effect instead of restarting EMQX's SSL listener.